Weight loss: Feel full on fewer calories

 Weight loss with more food, fewer calories

 Simply put, energy density is the number of calories (energy) in a specific amount of food.
-High energy density means that there are a lot of calories in a little food.
-Low energy density means there are few calories in a lot of food.
+High energy density means that there are a lot of calories in a small amount of food.
+Low energy density means there are few calories in a large amount of food.

-When you're striving for weight loss, the goal is to eat low-energy-dense foods.
-That is, you want to eat a greater volume of food that's lower in calories.
+When you're striving for weight loss, one strategy is to eat low-energy-dense foods.
+That is, you want to eat a greater amount of food that contains less calories.
 This helps you feel fuller on fewer calories.

 A high-energy-dense cheeseburger with bacon can have a whopping 600 calories.
 For the same number of calories, you could choose a low-energy-dense meal of soup, sandwich, fruits and vegetables.

 The keys to energy density and weight loss

 Three main factors play a role in what makes food high or low in energy density: